Trustworthy Transfer Learning: A Survey: Applications

 \subsection{Education}

-Transfer learning has been studied in Educational Data Mining (EDM) for predicting student performance in higher education~\shortcite{hunt2017transfer}.
+Transfer learning has been studied in Educational Data Mining (EDM) for predicting student performance in higher education~\cite{hunt2017transfer}.
 Over the past decade, Massive Open Online Courses (MOOCs) have supported millions of learners around the world.
 Early predictions of student performance are crucial for enabling timely interventions in these courses.
 Transfer learning has been explored to predict student performance in ongoing courses by leveraging knowledge from previous courses.
-To be specific, \shortciteA{boyer2015transfer} leverage knowledge from both previous courses and previous weeks of the same course to make real-time predictions for learners in MOOCs.
-Instead of relying on handcrafted features, \shortciteA{ding2019transfer} aim to learn domain-invariant representation by using an auto-encoder and correlation alignment~\shortcite{CORAL} between source and target courses.
-Similarly, \shortciteA{SwamyMK22} study the transferability of early success prediction models across MOOCs from different domains and topics.
-Besides, \shortciteA{Schmucker2022transferable} explore the transferability of student performance in addressing the cold-start problem for new courses in intelligent tutoring systems.
-More recently, large language models such as GPT-4 and ChatGPT have gained significant attention for improving instructional efficiency and student engagement (e.g., by creating interactive homework with feedback and follow-up questions)~\shortcite{vanzo2024gpt,Kasneci2023ChatGPTFG}.
+To be specific, \citet{boyer2015transfer} leverage knowledge from both previous courses and previous weeks of the same course to make real-time predictions for learners in MOOCs.
+Instead of relying on handcrafted features, \citet{ding2019transfer} aim to learn domain-invariant representation by using an auto-encoder and correlation alignment~\cite{CORAL} between source and target courses.
+Similarly, \citet{SwamyMK22} study the transferability of early success prediction models across MOOCs from different domains and topics.
+Besides, \citet{Schmucker2022transferable} explore the transferability of student performance in addressing the cold-start problem for new courses in intelligent tutoring systems.
+More recently, large language models such as GPT-4 and ChatGPT have gained significant attention for improving instructional efficiency and student engagement (e.g., by creating interactive homework with feedback and follow-up questions)~\cite{vanzo2024gpt,Kasneci2023ChatGPTFG}.